Yetemgeta-B/Turbolearn/README.md

 - 🕵️ **Private browsing mode** option for enhanced privacy
 - 🤖 **Headless mode** for faster, invisible automation
 - 📊 **Dashboard** to track and manage created accounts
-- 🔄 Copy account information with one click
-- 🚀 Open accounts directly in your browser
 - 📈 **Analytics** with visualizations of account creation success rates
 - 📅 **Scheduler** for automated account creation at specified times
 - 🔄 **Batch processing** to create multiple accounts in sequence